wgehner/riot-vite-pug/README.md

 run with npm run dev

 Component does not work yet when written in pug.
+Run fails with 'Premature end of file' error.

-To test:
+To reproduce:

 replace src/c-label.riot contents with src/c-label.riot.pug